a-hodges/ist-tutoring/README.md

 ### Home Page

+Logged in:
 ![Homepage](screenshots/homepage.png)

-Logged in
+Logged out with message:
 ![Homepage with Message](screenshots/homepage-message.png)
-Logged out with message

 The home page is the first page displayed to the user.
 In the final version of the system it will be located at <https://tutoring.ist.unomaha.edu/>.
 The home page includes links to the `Open Ticket` and `View Tickets` pages in the body.
 The toolbar also contains a link to the `Status` page and either `Tutor Login` or `Logout` based on whether the user is logged in.
 Additionally, the Computer Science Learning Center logo above the toolbar is a link to the homepage.